catalyst/l3overlay/README.md

 Global configuration
 --------------------

-l3overlay's global configuration is to be defined in `global.conf`.
+Global configuration values for l3overlay are to be defined in `global.conf`.

+This file is optional, since all of the configuration options defined here are not strictly required.

 If an IPsec PSK is stored in the global configuration, the permissions should be set such that the user running `l3overlayd` is the only user with read permission to the global configuration.

+### [global]

+All `global.conf` configuration values come under the `[global]` section.

 #### logging-level
 * Type: **enum**